You are here

 Sometimes a drug user only manages to go through withdrawal in an institution (hospital or an institution specialising in intoxicant-related problems) under a 24-hour supervision.
 At this stage your friend might benefit from this type of inpatient care.
 However, it may be that if your friend is depressed it is difficult for him to start seeking inpatient care himself.
 You can encourage him to find out about the various forms of professional help that are available or even help him to find out about treatment options.

-You can find out about other services in your municipality, such as mental health clinics, by e.g. phoning the health centre.
+You can find out about other services in your wellbeing services county, such as mental health clinics, by e.g. phoning the health centre.
 If your friend is a student or is working, he can seek help also through the Finnish Student Health Service or occupational health services.

 Some may hope to get support from people who are in a similar situation.
 If this is the case, your friend can seek help in giving up drugs by taking part in NA-activities (Narcotics Anonymous).
 NA-groups operate using the same principle of mutual support as AA-groups, but NA-groups are meant especially for drug users.
 You can find out more on the web site.